chunjiw/resume/README.md

-I maintain my resume with this repository.
+This repository contains tex file for a single-page resume.
+At this time it is no longer updated with personal information due to privacy concerns.
 The original template is credited to Sourabh Bajaj, and please read below for his original README.md.

 ### Preview
 [Resume(PDF link)](/chunji_wang_resume.pdf)